 Again, along the lines of crying, instead of dismissing our little one’s fears and phobias, experts say it’s better to talk them through it.

-They are scared because they feel it and saying, “You don’t need to be scared” only brushes it off.
+They are scared because they feel it and saying, “You don’t need to be scared” only diminishes their experience.
 A statement like, “You are safe” is more reassuring and will remind them that we’re there to protect them and hear them out when they feel things.
 For example, “I know the balloon popping made a big noise and it scared you.
 You are safe.
 The balloon won’t pop again.”